zunzureal/zunzureal/README.md

 - 👯 I’m looking to collaborate on **Secret Work**

-- 🤝 I’m student in **Computer Engineer Srinakharinwirot University**
+- 🤝 I’m student in **Computer Engineering at Srinakharinwirot University**

 - 💬 Ask me about **Anything that i can answer**